 A good cleanser or two is really important because it´s the foundation of your skincare routine, so you want something that´s going to leave your skin feeling really clean and hydrated.
 We have hundreds of posts in the Facebook Group all about cleansers.
 Just search #cleansers #doublecleansing.

-There are 4 Deciem cleansers and you can read all about them here and reviews.
+There are 3 Deciem cleansers.
+1 by The Ordinary and 1 by NIOD.
+You can read all about them here and reviews.

 It is really important to use sun cream every day and reapply when needed.
 You should avoid the direct sun when using these products, especially the Acids, Retinols and Retinoids.
 We have hundreds of suggestions for sun creams in the Facebook Group and I´m sure we can find the perfect one for you.
 Deciem has the NIOD Survival Range, S10, S20 & S30 and also The Ordinary Sun Creams in Factor 15 & 30.